QTNM/Electron-Tracking/examples/ElectronGun/README.md

 The density can be changed with a macro command.

 Scorer: interactions in the gas - particle momentum vector and kinetic energy post-step and deposited energy together with event ID and track ID.
 Output in ROOT file.
+Added: store interaction location.

+Added: macro commands for the event generator.
+Set mean and std deviation in energy, cooresponding to a realistic electron gun.
+Also, define a finite spot source, again as given in electron gun - a circle spot beam with diameter as input.

 A simple ROOT analysis script is included to read from the file.
 Target question is the number of scattered electrons in a given angle range.